 PVC is a durable and long-lasting material used in various applications, either rigid or flexible, white or black, and a wide range of colors in between.
 About three-quarters of all vinyl produced goes into long-lasting building and construction applications.
 Because it is strong and resistant to moisture and abrasion, vinyl is ideal for cladding, windows, roofing, fencing, decking, wallcoverings, and flooring.
 Vinyl does not corrode like some building materials, does not require frequent painting, and can be cleaned with mild detergent and water.

-Millhurst Mills is the place to shop for all your masonry projects.
-We offer a wide variety of driveway sealer, blacktop repair, and Quikrete cement products for all your outdoor projects.
+Millhurst Mills Remodeling Center is the place to shop for all your masonry projects.
+We offer a wide variety of driveway sealers, blacktop repairs, and Quikrete cement products for all your outdoor projects.

-Millhurst Mills is your source for insulation, housewrap, and poly sheeting.
-Taking care to properly insulate and seal your home will pay off in the long run.
+Millhurst Mills Remodeling Center is your source for insulation, housewrap, and poly sheeting.
+Taking care to insulate and seal your home properly will pay off in the long run.

 COUNT ON MILLHURST MILLS

-We’ve got you covered no matter what type of home building supplies you need.
-Since 1925, we’ve proudly served the people in Manalapan, New Jersey, and the surrounding areas with quality building and home improvement materials they need to get all their projects done.
+We’ve got you covered no matter what type of building materials you need.
+Since 1925, we’ve proudly served the Manalapan, New Jersey community and the surrounding areas with quality building materials they need to complete all their projects.
 Stop by or contact us by calling 732-462-2000 and get the materials you need today!